minio/docs/source/includes/container/steps-upgrade-minio-deployment.rst

 MinIO publishes :minio-git:`Release Notes <minio/releases>` for your reference as part of identifying the changes applied in each release.
 Review the associated release notes between your current MinIO version and the newer release so you have a complete view of any changes.

-Pay particular attention to any releases that are backwards incompatible.
+Pay particular attention to any releases that are *not* backwards compatible.
 You cannot trivially downgrade from any such release.

 Procedure